Planning a stop at an onsen during your Japan trip? Go to Kaga Onsen and head south to the Kaga City resort, Yamanaka Onsen!

 We started our day from the uniquely shaped bridge, “Ayatori-bashi.”
 Ayatori is the Japanese name of the children’s string figure game.
 You might even see a “Jacob’s ladder” in its cross beams.

 The bridge was designed by Hiroshi Teshigawara, an avant garde filmmaker and the son of the founder of Sogetsu-ryu school of ikebana, Japanese flower arrangement.
-As ikebana aims for harmony between the arrangement and the environment, the concept of this bridge is to suit the scenery naturally.
+As ikebana aims for harmony between the arrangement and the environment, so the concept of this bridge is to suit the scenery naturally.

 Such a lovely walking course!
 Summer and autumn are especially beautiful for the best scenery.
 Enjoy a sweet with Kaga-bocha tea along the riverside.